VIVA Film Festival

 The VIVA Film Festival is an annual documentary and short film festival that is based in Sarajevo and in 19 cities in Bosnia and Herzegovina.
-The festival showcases international films with ecological,natural hereligious,touristic themes, as well as youth-made films.
+The festival showcases international films with ecological, natural hereligious, touristic themes, as well as youth-made films.
 It was established by an international team of film professionals, environmentalists, diplomats, religious leaders and scholars that includes former US Vice President Al Gore (current festival Vice Chairman), Bosnian archeologist Semir Osmanagić and others, with the purpose of promoting inter-religious dialogue, the preservation of the environment and ecotourism.

 Format

 The festival is composed of five competition programs: Grand Prix, Ecology, Religion, Tourism and Youth-directed.
 It is based in Sarajevo, where the centre piece events, projections and award ceremonies are held, but also travels to cities and towns across Bosnia and Herzegovina.
-Each town has its own management departement and they are all interlinked.
-Heads of the various management departements sit in the festival's managing council.
+Each town has its own management department and they are all interlinked.
+Heads of the various management departments sit in the festival's managing council.
 Each year's competition selection includes more than 100 films from over 45 countries that tackle the issues of inter-religious dialogue, environmentalism and ecotourism.
 A panel of filmmakers, religious and community leaders, writers and human rights advocates judges the entries, based both on their cinematic value and on their message, deciding on the three best films from each program.